 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-For example, it’s important to make sure to point the nasal spray toward the back of the nose so that you can inhale the medicine, Dr. Giallourakis says.
+Your favorite nasal spray works by shrinking the blood vessels and tissues in the sinuses, which a cold, allergies or the flu can cause to become swollen and inflamed.
+To use them properly, it’s important to make sure to point the nasal spray toward the back of the nose so that you can inhale the medicine.

-“You never want the spray to be directed right at the nasal septum, which is the middle portion of your nose,” Dr. Giallourakis says.
+“You never want the spray to be directed right at the nasal septum, which is the middle portion of your nose,” says Dr. Kravchuck.
 “When you push a spray directly onto the septum, the spray can damage the tissue, and you can end up with some irritation or a bloody nose.”

-Here are a few other suggestions Dr. Giallourakis has for using a nasal spray:
+Here are a few other suggestions for using a nasal spray:

-In the end, you may have to stop using the spray for several weeks to reverse this effect, she says.
+If this happens, your doctor may suggest you stop using the spray for several weeks to reverse this effect.